danlliu/dvim/README.md

 Additionally, some editing can be performed directly from `NORMAL` mode.
 The following commands can be used:

 - `x`: delete the character at the current cursor location.
+Saves the character into the active register.

 To switch to `COMMAND` mode, the following command can be used:
 - `:`: enters `COMMAND` mode.